JacksonBurns/fastsolv/paper/paper.md

 This configuration was chosen to ensure that even the largest networks attempted during hyperparameter optimization would have adequate time to converge during training.

 # Results
 We first evaluate the performance of the baseline unbranched model, which concatenates the solute and solvent descriptors and feeds them to an MLP.
-We used the hyperparameters summarized in the table below.
+We used the hyperparameters summarized in Table \ref{baseline_opt} below.

 \begin{table}[]
 \centering